ita-social-projects/YIF_Frontend/README.md

 Let's take a closer look at the technologies of each part.

-Client Frontend - We are using React
+Client Frontend - We are using React, React-redux, Typescript

-Backend - ASP.NET Core 3.1, Doker, FluentValidation, Swagger, Automaper

-Database - Entity Framework and hosted on Microsoft Azure

 Code quality - SonarCloud